This post is a bit different from what I normally post, however, it’s something that I have been wanting to cover for a while.

 Once you have some practice and are confident in your ability to capture fantastic images without the need for editing, then it’s okay to return to Jpeg images.
 However, RAW is definitely the way to go while you are learning or if you plan to do editing.

 Night Photography Gear

 All of this gear is recommended and will help you take fantastic night photos, but as with any photography, all that is truly required is a camera of some sort.
 Your results will improve with the right gear, and better gear, but a brilliant photo can be taken on any camera with the right technique.

-Tripod – The most obvious and best piece of gear to invest in if you plan to shoot long exposures.
+- Tripod – The most obvious and best piece of gear to invest in if you plan to shoot long exposures.
 The tripod that I use and recommend is the Manfrotto Befree.
 It’s a great compact tripod that is a fantastic piece of gear for travel photography.

-Remote control for the shutter – This can be anything from your phone to a specialised remote such as this.
+- Remote control for the shutter – This can be anything from your phone to a specialised remote.
 If you don’t have one, using self-timer on your camera will also work.

 Location is something that I can’t really be specific about.
 The location determines the whole style of the image, and that is up to the photographer (you!), however, there are some spots that are more popular than others.
 High locations are obviously very popular for long exposures of skylines and cities, and while they may be cliched, they often give some amazing results.

 Busy roads and highways are also great locations for beautiful long-exposure light trials.
 Since cars on highways constantly have to move fast, you don’t have to worry about traffic lights ruining your images.

 On the street is one of the most obvious, yet often overlooked places.
 Streets often seem boring… We walk along them every day after all!
 But something to remember is that night is capable of changing everything we see.
 A photo at night is vastly different from one taken at day, and places are never the same at night.